eatyeo/ReasoningMaps-LLM/README.md

 The script also generates a bar chart showing the error counts for all tested categories, providing a clear picture of the LLM's strengths and weaknesses.

 ![Bar chart showing LLM error patterns](assets/example_error_patterns_barchart.png)

+## Acknowledgments

+- **Data Source**: The `tasksource/lsat-lr` dataset from Hugging Face for providing a robust benchmark of logical reasoning problems.
+- **LLM API Service**: The Google Gemini API for providing a high-performance, accessible service for LLM querying.

+## License

+This project is licensed under the MIT License.

+See the LICENSE file for details.